wso2-extensions/tomcat-extension-openidsso/README.md

  Tomcat 8 will be used to deploy web applications and WSO2 IS will be used as the identity provider that enables SSO and SLO.

    1. Download Tomcat 8 and extract the zip file to your computer.
-        The extracted directory will be your <Tomcat_HOME> directory.
+        The extracted directory will be your &lt;Tomcat_HOME&gt; directory.
    2. Download WSO2 IS and extract the zip file to your computer.
-        The extracted directory will be your <IS_HOME> directory.
+        The extracted directory will be your &lt;IS_HOME&gt; directory.

 ## Step 2: Checkout the project. ##